Searching for Scholarships: Finding Ways to Pay for College

 Have the College Money Talk

-First things first, if you haven’t already done so you need to have the “College Money Talk” with your young adult so they understand the ways to pay for college and just how important scholarships are to cutting the cost of college and keeping their student loans in check.
-As parents, we don’t always teach personal finance to our young adults, yet we are asking them to make one of the largest buying decisions of their lives at the age of 18.
+First things first, if you haven’t already done so, you need to have the “College Money Talk” with your young adult so they understand the ways to pay for college and just how important scholarships are to cutting the cost of college and keeping their student loans in check.
+As parents, we don’t always teach our young adults personal finance, yet we ask them to make one of the largest buying decisions of their lives at 18.

 Students want to be a part of the money conversation, they just don’t know how.
 Scholarships are one part of the college-funding puzzle that they can 100% have an impact on.
 If you want some step-by-step help when it comes to talking with your child, check out our blog post.